I wanted a man’s face looking into the jaws and throat of life

 proud-eyed gambler

-We are busy working to bring Carl Sandburg's "Aztec Mask" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Carl Sandburg's "Aztec Mask" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Aztec Mask" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.